kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

     [ConfigMap source](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/trial-configmap-source.yaml#L50-L53)
     for the trial template.

-`.spec.trialTemplate` parameters bellow is used to control trial behavior.
+`.spec.trialTemplate` parameters below are used to control trial behavior.
-If parameter has default value, it can be **omitted** in experiment YAML.
+If parameter has the default value, it can be **omitted** in the experiment YAML.

-- `retain` - indicates that trial's resources are not clean-up after trial is complete.
+- `retain` - indicates that trial's resources are not clean-up after the trial is complete.
 See the example with
   [`retain: true`](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/tekton/pipeline-run.yaml#L32)
   parameter.

   The default value is `false`

-- `primaryPodLabels` - labels that determines if the [trial worker's](/docs/components/hyperparameter-tuning/overview/#worker-job) pod or pods need to be injected by Katib metrics collector. **Note:** If `primaryPodLabels` is omitted, metrics collector wraps all worker's pods.
+- `primaryPodLabels` - labels that determine if the [trial worker's](/docs/components/hyperparameter-tuning/overview/#worker-job) pod or pods need to be injected by Katib metrics collector. **Note:** If `primaryPodLabels` is omitted, the metrics collector wraps all worker's pods.
   Read more about Katib metrics collector in
   [running an experiment guide](http://localhost:1313/docs/components/hyperparameter-tuning/experiment/#metrics-collector).
   See the example with